joel-day/LeetCode-Workspace/README.md

 # 12. Integer to Roman
 #### Intuition:
+The goal is to convert an integer to roman numerals.
+First, create a list pairing each unique roman numeral and its value - sorted from highest to lowest.
+Then, iterate throught this list, if the integer is greater than the value of the roman numeral, add the roman numeral to the output string and subtract the value of the roman numeral from the interger.
+Continue this process until the integer is 0.
-- To avoid creating new varibles, the input integer is reused by subtracting the value of each output roman numeral as we go.
+Note: To avoid creating new varibles, the input integer is reused by subtracting the value of each output roman numeral as we go.
-- Use a list as opposed to a dict for the roman numerals.
+Note: Use a list as opposed to a dict for the roman numerals.
 Dictionary iteration order is not guaranteed.
 Because the order is importaint, use a list.

 #### Approach:
 - Create a list of each unique pair of roman numerals and their values, ordered from largest to smallest.